-8 8
+Table 1.
+Distinctive properties of an angular cartographic image

-Cartographic Image Parameters and Analog Cartographic Image Digital cartographic image (raster format) Digital mapping picture
+Cartographic Image Analog Cartographic Digital cartographic Digital mapping

+Parameters and Image image (raster format) picture

 Properties (vector format)

 What is a cartographic Geoinformation storage sources Geoinformation visualization

+Picture tool contained in the database,

-Picture which is the source and storage
+which is the source and storage

 of geoinformation

 Content when creating Limited by image resolution Limitations only to the purpose

 of the card

-Contents when using Constant May change (work with
+Contents when using ntents when using Constant May change (work with

 thematic layers)

 Scale Fixed It is possible to You can change any limits

 change, but within the

 spatial resolution of

 the raster

 The size Limited to a sheet of Limited by the size of t he monitor, but provided with

 solid media (plastic paper) the ability to move the image in a large range

 Cartographic Constant It is possible to change

-projection
+projection Constant

 Generalization The amount of geoinformation decreases Geoinformation reduction in

 the database does not occur

 Attributive (semantic It is laid down in the system of conventional Stored in the database; can be

 information) signs, while its volume is limited by the numerical, text, sound, graphic

 resolution of the image video.

 At the same time, its volume is

 practically not limited

-Conventional signs Static Dynamic
+Conventional signs s Static Dynamic